-While autumn may not seem like the ideal time to get your garden in order, it is in fact the best time of year to prepare for the spring growing season.
-Make some time over the next 21 days to get your garden in fine shape by trimming unruly hedges, uprooting weeds and giving your soil a little extra love.
-Mulching is a great way to inject your soil with all the good nutrients it needs to make it through colder seasons.
+While the colder seasons may not seem like the ideal time to get your garden in order, this is in fact the best time of year to prepare for the spring growing season.
+Make some time over the season to get your garden in fine shape by trimming unruly hedges, uprooting weeds and giving your soil a little extra love.
+Mulching is a great way to inject your soil with all the good nutrients it needs to make it through winter.

-In preparation for the coming winter, you may also want to ensure that you have adequate resources to protect your precious plants from frost.
-Don’t prune your roses at this point, rather leave them to naturally prepare for winter by forming seed pods.
+In preparation for the coming frost, you may also want to ensure that you have adequate resources to protect your precious plants.
+Don't prune your roses at this point, rather leave them to naturally prepare for winter by forming seed pods.
 You can use a light mesh fabric to cover roses and other delicate plants once the first frosts of winter bite.

-Making a trip to the grocery store for fresh vegetables may prove perilous over the next three weeks.
-If you don’t already have your own vegetable patch growing, why not get busy planting one while under lockdown?
+Making a trip to the grocery store for fresh vegetables is like entering combat in light of the COVID-19 pandemic.
+If you don't already have your own vegetable patch growing, why not get busy planting one while under lockdown?
 Now is the perfect time to sow beetroot, brussel sprouts, carrots, cauliflower, Chinese cabbage, kale, kohlrabi, leeks, lettuce, onions, parsnips, radishes, spinach, Swiss chard and turnips.

 Consider planting herbs alongside your veggies as these may deter pests from chewing up your hard-dug work.
 Sowing seeds in planting trays may also prove more fruitful than scattering them over dusty ground.
 Once they have been well-rooted, transplant them into a freshly prepared bed of soil.
 You may not reap cartloads full of fresh vegetables right away, but the rewards should be worth your efforts in the long run.